jamulussoftware/jamuluswebsite/_posts/2022-01-25-Related-Projects.md

 [jamulus-jamexporter](https://github.com/pljones/jamulus-jamexporter) comprises two scripts:
 * A bash script to monitor the Jamulus recording base directory for new recordings
-* A bash script to apply some judicious rules and compression before uploading the recordings offsite
+* A bash script to apply some rules and compression before uploading the recordings offsite

 ## jamulus-docker